imt-mobisyst/pkg-multibot/docs/methods.md

 - its **IP address**
 - its **port**
 - its **ID**
-> [!NOTE]
-> This solution is similar to the *"multi-master"* solution that existed in ROS1, as we're using IP addresses to connect
-> multiple robots

 In our multi-robot scenario, we could use this Discovery server to isolate nodes running on the robot, by connecting them to a DDS
 Discovery server running locally.
 Nodes that also need to communicate to other robots would connect to both their local DDS server